x-dl/esp8266-server-component/README.md

 # Server Component 🚀
 ## Preface
-This server component is used for system monitoring and data analysis. <br>
+This server component is used for system monitoring and data analysis,

-And it seems that just add a thread to your existing embedded platform,The impact on the behavior of the original embedded platform is minimal.<br>
+and better for team communication <br>
-And greatly improve your understanding of embedded systems, giving you a different vision.<br>
+And it seems that just add a thread to your existing embedded platform,The impact on the behavior of the original embedded platform is minimal.<br>Greatly improve your understanding of embedded systems, giving you a different vision.<br>

 ## Purpose